Like Water for Chocolate (film): Reception

+Critical response

 Like Water for Chocolate received critical acclaim from critics.
-On review aggregator website Rotten Tomatoes, the film holds an approval rating of 87%, based on 46 reviews, and an average rating of 7.56/10.
-On Metacritic, it has a score of 86 out of 100 based on 18 critics, indicating "universal acclaim".
+On review aggregator website Rotten Tomatoes, the film holds an approval rating of 88%, based on 48 reviews, and an average rating of 7.6/10.
+The website's critics consensus reads, "Like Water for Chocolate plays to the senses with a richly rewarding romance that indulges in magical realism to intoxicating effect."
+On Metacritic, it has a weighted average score of 86 out of 100 based on 18 critics, indicating "universal acclaim".

 The American release of this film is quite shorter than the original Mexican version.
 In the original release, you see the main character Tita return home to take care of her dying mother; in the American release, this complete sequence is removed and instead Tita only returns home for her mother's funeral.

+Box office

 The film became the highest-grossing foreign-language film ever released in the United States and Canada at the time with a gross of $21.6 million, surpassing the previous record of $20.2 million set by I Am Curious (Yellow) released in 1969.